digidigo/AppReviews/README.markdown

 Requirements
 ------------

-AppCritics currently requires each application's unique application indentifier, which is found in your reports from Apple and also in the iTunes Store URL (right-click on your application icon in iTunes App Store).
+AppReviews currently requires each application's unique application indentifier, which is found in your reports from Apple and also in the iTunes Store URL (right-click on your application icon in iTunes App Store).

 Why open-source it?
 -------------------

-I have released AppCritics as open-source for two main reasons:
+I have released AppReviews as open-source for two main reasons:

 * It fetches data using a non-public web API and therefore cannot be sold in the App Store (Don't Ask Me How I Know This :-)
 * I no longer have as much free time to work on this project.

-However, it is a useful tool for iPhone developers and I didn't want to see it just die off, so I am releasing it as open-source (under the [BSD license](http://www.opensource.org/licenses/bsd-license.php)) in the hope that others might contribute and improve AppCritics for the benefit of all of us developers.
+However, it is a useful tool for iPhone developers and I didn't want to see it just die off, so I am releasing it as open-source (under the [BSD license](http://www.opensource.org/licenses/bsd-license.php)) in the hope that others might contribute and improve AppReviews for the benefit of all of us developers.

 License
 -------